 For the coconut smoothie base, I blended together Greek yogurt, coconut milk, a frozen banana, vanilla, and ice until smooth.
 I topped the bowl with honey, toasted coconut flakes, almonds, strawberries, and dark chocolate.
 Granola or chia seeds would also be delicious.

 Play around with the ratios of the base ingredients to get a consistency that works for you.
 You want it thick enough to easily eat with a spoon.
 If the smoothie is too thin, blend in some more Greek yogurt.
 If it is too thick, add some more coconut milk.
-To thicken it up further and add some texture, you could even blend in a handful of rolled oats.

 Have all the toppings toasted (I used a skillet- be careful, they burn quickly/oven also works), sliced, and prepped before blending together the smoothie.
 Chill your serving bowls ahead of time to keep the smoothie nice and frosty.